THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Here’s what you can do to balance accountability and authority effectively:

-- Make your expectations clear.
+• Make your expectations clear.
 Accountability requires clear goals.
 And intelligent leaders know that a clear set of values can also help.
-People who know what they have to achieve and how are much more likely to assume accountability for their actions and decisions.
+People who know what they have to achieve and how much are more likely to assume accountability for their actions and decisions.

 Responsible Leadership in Action